me2resh/me2resh.com/src/_posts/aws-chalice-event-triggers.md

 ##  Kinesis and DynamoDB stream events

-Right now Chalice doesn't support both Kinesis and DynamoDB stream yet, but the proposal here [https://github.com/aws/chalice/issues/987](https://github.com/aws/chalice/issues/987) mentions it is planned for the next release. which is a good neas for the data teams.
+Right now Chalice doesn't support both Kinesis and DynamoDB stream yet, but the proposal here [https://github.com/aws/chalice/issues/987](https://github.com/aws/chalice/issues/987) mentions it is planned for the next release. which is a good feature for the data teams to build ETL jobs based on these events.